mermich/NewsBoard/README.md

 - Any registered user can report any feed.
 - Any user can browse the list of feed.
 - Any user can browse the articles of any feed.
-- Admins can edit feed tags
+- Admins can edit feed tags.
-- Feeds can be filtered by tags
+- Feeds can be filtered by tags.

 #### To Fix
 - Move database connection string to the config
-- Parse a web page into a correct xml
-- Define properly the api routes